- Books, Literature, and Writing»

 They had reached the church hall now.
 At the door was a suave-looking gent in a well-cut suit.
 Fred recognised him from previous meetings.

-'Hello, Mr Rayner, and how are you feeling today?' the man asked, his tone of voice patronising and hardly fitting to the occasion.
+'Hello, Mr Rayner, and how are you feeling today?' the man asked, his tone of voice patronising and not in keeping with the matter in hand.

 'Fine, just fine,' Fred replied politely as he entered the hall but his thoughts hardly mirrored his words: